CONABIO/antares3/docs/deployment/aws_cloud.rst

 	$aws iam create-access-key --user-name kops

-that will generate an **AccessKeyId** and **SecretAccessKey** that must be kept in a safe place.
-Use them to configure awscli and set variables:
+This will generate an **AccessKeyId** and **SecretAccessKey** that must be kept in a safe place.
+Use them to configure awscli and set next variables:

 .. code-block:: bash